 Along the way, runoff collects excess fertilizer and pollutants.
 The force of the water erodes habitat, muddies the water and creates abnormal algae blooms.
 Algae in turn reduces oxygen in the water, kills fish and negatively impacts biodiversity along the Mississippi.
 Eventually, this excess fertilizer actually creates a great dead zone in the Gulf of Mexico.

 Image Credits: MaryBeth Radeck and Robert Scott Firszt

-Roosevelt University is addressing water use issues of today at the Chicago and Schaumburg campuses by utilizing rain gardens, a detention basin, roof top gardens, low flow plumbing, water-efficient and water pollution reduction technology in classrooms.
+Roosevelt University is addressing water use issues of today at the Chicago and Schaumburg campuses by utilizing rain gardens, a detention basin, roof top gardens, low flow plumbing, water-efficient and water pollution reduction technology in classrooms and now drip irrigation.

-Emulating the sustainability of Schaumburg’s original prairie and wetlands landscape, as of 2012, Roosevelt replaced nine acres of impermeable, water-consumptive lawn with native prairie grasses, rain garden and a retention pond.
+There’s a history of water conservation at Roosevelt.
+The Schaumburg campus emulates the sustainability of Schaumburg’s original prairie and wetlands landscape.
+Roosevelt replaced nine acres of impermeable, water-consumptive lawn with native prairie grasses, rain garden and a retention pond.

 And in 2013, a five-year permeable paver replacement project began, allowing improved water infiltration and reduced runoff.